Borough of Freehold History

-The Borough of Freehold was designated as the County Seat, and a Count Courthouse was opened in 1715.
+The Borough of Freehold was designated as the County Seat, and a County Courthouse was opened in 1715.

 During the Revolutionary War, Freehold was known as a center of patriot activity.
 In 1778 the British Army evacuated the city of Philadelphia and were marching toward New York City.
 However, they were intercepted by the Continental Army in Freehold, and that Battle of Monmouth became one of the largest battles of the Revolutionary War.

 The Borough has a land area of 1.9 square miles, and a current population of 12,047 people.